 Last updated April 06, 2022

-There are three types of chargers for electric vehicles, the type of connector you will need will vary dependent on the electric vehicle you have and the power rating or speed of the charge point.
+There are three types of chargers for electric vehicles, the type of connector you will need will vary dependent on the electric vehicle you have and the power rating or speed of the charge point and may affect the cost of charging an electric car.

 Rapid and ultra-rapid electric chargers are the fastest type of charger as reflected in the name.
 These types of EV chargers are found at motorway services or in locations that are close to busy driving routes.
 This is due to their ability to charge the car as fast as possible when you are travelling and only have a short time to stop on your journey but need charge to get to your destination.
 Rapid chargers supply high power via a direct or alternating current.